 Large-eye yarn needle for sewing pieces together

-This fuzzy owl lovey is designed to look plush and “huggy,” with that soft, slightly shaggy texture that makes babies (and parents) melt.
-The pattern uses a main fuzzy yarn for the owl head + arms, plus a smooth yarn for the security blanket so the stitches stay easy to count and the drape stays gentle.
+This fuzzy owl lovey is designed to look plush and cozy, with a slightly shaggy texture that gives it a handmade cuddle-friendly feel.
+The pattern uses a main fuzzy yarn for the owl head and arms, plus a smooth yarn for the security blanket so the stitches stay easy to count and the drape stays gentle.

-Fuzzy yarn is magical… and also a little sneaky.
-The halo can hide your stitches, so the goal is to make counting easy and keep your shape crisp.
+Fuzzy yarn is wonderful for texture, but it can hide your stitches.
+The goal is to make counting easy and keep your owl shape crisp.

 Always follow your yarn label.
 In general, plush yarn and cotton blankets do best when washed on gentle and air-dried or tumble-dried low.
-If you’re gifting, it’s helpful to include a quick care note.
+If you’re gifting, include a quick care note.

 This pattern has two main parts: a soft blanket base (worked in smooth cotton yarn) and a fuzzy owl topper (worked in plush yarn).
 You’ll crochet the blanket first, then crochet the owl head and wings/arms, and finally sew everything together securely.